Romani anthem

 In an interview with reporter Mike Kalezić, Jovanović himself titled the song "Opre Roma".

+History

-After experiencing firsthand the incarceration of Roma during the Porajmos (the Romani Holocaust of World War II), Jovanović later composed the lyrics of "Gelem, Gelem" and set them to a traditional melody in 1949.
+After experiencing firsthand the incarceration of Roma during the Porajmos (the Romani Holocaust of World War II) in the Independent State of Croatia, Jovanović later composed the lyrics of "Gelem, Gelem" and set them to a traditional melody in 1949.
 The song was first adopted by delegates of the first World Romani Congress held in 1971.